claudioc/jingo-2/JOURNAL.md

 25/11/17
 - Added the module-alias and fixed ava to use it via package.json
-- Added the comment-json module to read the config file
+- Added the comment-json module to read the config file 26/11/17
+- Added the config-defaults file, symlinked in /dist for discovery by JS
+- Changed the API to be configurable